Samsung/tizen-docs/docs/iot/getting-started/things-app-development-5.0.md

 11. Connect the ARTIK 530 or Raspberry Pi 3 board to a Linux computer with a USB cable and make SDB connection.

-    For more information, see [Hardware Configuration](hardware-configuration.md).
+    For more information, see [Setting up the board](setting-up-board.md).

 12. Confirm that **artik** or **rpi3** is shown in Tizen Studio toolbar.(This will be shown when SDB is connected.)